Fire is a serious risk to the environment. You should always try to reduce the risk of fire and the damage that fire and firefighting could cause.

 Due to their potential to harm the environment it is good practice to return foams containing PFOS or PFOS related substances to the manufacturer for disposal by incineration.

 When you test fire extinguishers or carry out firefighting exercises you must not allow used foams to enter drains, surface waters or groundwater.
 You must contain them for disposal off site or you may be able to get approval from Northern Ireland Water (NIW) to discharge foam into the public foul sewer.

-Firewater is polluting and you may need to deal with it as hazardous waste - see managing your hazardous waste.
+Firewater is polluting and you may need to deal with it as hazardous waste.

 You must not discharge firewater into the environment.
 Ensure you have a plan and equipment in place to collect or contain it in the event of an emergency.

 Store firewater correctly and ensure that it is treated and disposed of by a permitted or licensed waste management business.
-You may also be able to get permission from NIW to discharge it into the foul sewer - see discharging trade effluent.
+You may also be able to get permission from NIW to discharge it into the foul sewer.

 To prevent firewater from running into surface drains, polluting nearby waterways (rivers, streams and groundwater), foul drainage systems, and land, you should: